netscaler/netscaler-k8s-ingress-controller/docs/configure/annotations.md

 For example, if you want to enable the `SRCIPDESTIPHASH` based lb method, you must use the corresponding NITRO key and value format `lbmethod`, `SRCIPDESTIPHASH` respectively.

-The following table details the smart annotations provided by the Citrix ingress controller:
+The following table details the smart annotations provided by the Netscaler ingress controller:

 | Netscaler Entity Name | Smart Annotation | Example |
 | ----------------------- | ---------------- | ------- |